Eronmmer/erons.codes/content/posts/2019-24-11---How-to-use-mysql-with-nodejs.md

 })
 ```

-On navigating to the `/delete_employee/3` route, we successfully delete Jin Yiang from our database.
+On navigating to the `/delete_employee/3` route, we successfully delete the Employee with id 3 from our database.
 You can confirm this as well from your database manager.

 ### Conclusion